Tis the season y’all. The Christmas events in Raleigh for 2023 are back in full swing this holiday season.

 See the unique version of the Carolina Ballet’s The Nutcracker

-- Where: Duke Energy Center for the Performing Arts
+- Where: Martin Marietta Center for the Performing Arts

-Another holiday tradition for Raleigh is the Carolina Ballet’s performance of the Nutcracker.
-Its the only production in the country that uses illusions created by renowned magician Rick Thomas, The Nutcracker will make characters levitate, disappear and reappear before your eyes
+Another holiday tradition and one of the popular Christmas events in Raleigh is the Carolina Ballet’s performance of the Nutcracker.
+It’s the only production in the country that uses illusions created by renowned magician Rick Thomas, The Nutcracker will make characters levitate, disappear and reappear before your eyes.

 After 20 years and over 400 performances, this year the creative team will bring a fresh new take with the revamp of more than 140 costumes.